daniel-temko/DriverSignatures/README.md

 DriverSelectionInference.R contains the code to infer relative fitness effects of driver within cancer types.

+Plotting.R contains the code to generate the figures from the paper.

 ### References

 1. Wang K, Li M, Hakonarson H. ANNOVAR: Functional annotation of genetic variants from next-generation sequencing data Nucleic Acids Research, 38:e164, 2010